isogramc/angular-cat-quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

-The brief: Create an Single Page Application that fetches a list of dogs from an API endpoint and displays it in a nice looking list using up-to-date common frontend practices.
+The brief: Create an Single Page Application that fetches a list of cats from an API endpoint and displays it in a nice looking list using up-to-date common frontend practices.

 *You may use any 3rd party library.